Skip to Main Content

 Environmental rules are codified under Title 40 (Protection of the Environment) of the Code of Federal Regulations (CFR).

-It is also available on Westlaw and on Lexis.
+While the CFR is availably publicly here, it is also available on Westlaw and on Lexis.